 Changing the way we deliver major road projects

-Construction companies were invited to join the panel to fast track procurement and get projects shovel ready sooner and there will be an annual opportunity for new contractors to join.
-A specialist design panel will also be created
+Construction and design companies were invited to join the MRPV Construction and Design Panels to fast track procurement and get projects shovel ready sooner and there is an ongoing opportunity for new contractors and designers to join these panels.

 The PDA approach features elements of the alliance and Design and Construct (D&C) contracts and will help us to get the best outcomes for our project.

 - create a more sustainable contractor and design market

 - better integrate project planning and project delivery

 - improve collaboration and provide financial and future project opportunities.

 - sustainable supply opportunities for small, medium and large companies